alexueda/startup/README.md

 - [x] **Third-Party Services**:
     - The `third-party services.html` file includes a placeholder for future integration with services like Google Calendar, which will allow users to sync tasks with external calendars.

+### CSS Deliverable

+➡️ The following summarizes the **Sharenote App CSS deliverable**.

+For this deliverable, I applied consistent and responsive styling across all pages.

+- [x] **Header, Footer, and Main Content**:
+    - Unified design with a centered layout, background color, and subtle shadows for depth.

+- [x] **Navigation Elements**:
+    - Horizontal navigation with no underlines, white text, and hover effects for easy readability.

+- [x] **Responsive Design**:
+    - Flexible layout that adapts to various screen sizes, ensuring a smooth user experience on mobile and desktop.

+- [x] **Buttons and Forms**:
+    - Rounded buttons with hover effects.
+Input fields are styled with consistent spacing and focus states.

+- [x] **Text Content**:
+    - Arial font with clear color contrasts.
+Titles are color-coded to enhance section visibility.

+- [x] **Activity Log and Messaging**:
+    - Simple list layout with padding and borders for clear separation between items.